Best Hiking Socks

 The Danish Unisex Merino Wool Sock is a high-value merino-synthetic hiking sock.
 Given its lower price, we are surprised at how breathable and comfortable it feels on the trail.
 The higher cut on the calf is compatible with hiking boots but thin enough to work well in a pair of hiking shoes.
-While the cushioning is plush, it's not maximal, making it a great option for day hikes, camping, and short backpacking adventures through the Fall, Spring, and Summer.
-It usually comes in a three-pack which works out to a price that is half the cost of most hikers out there.
+While the cushioning is plush, it's not maximal, making it a great option for any adventure through all seasons.
+It usually comes in a three-pack, which works out to a price that is half the cost of most hikers out there.
 It is offered in a unisex fit that works for both the ladies and the gents.

-While we love this sock, it isn't perfect.
 Even though it is built as a merino wool blend, it integrates more synthetic materials than the uber-insulating wool materials.
-As a result, it's not very warm in the winter when you are stagnant or standing still.
-In addition, for those with a more narrow foot profile, the toe box isn't super specific and bunches, especially when wet.
-While these issues are navigatable, it is the trade-off for a much lower price.
+As a result, it's not very warm in the winter when you are standing still for long periods.
+Also, for those with a more narrow foot, the toe box isn't super specific and bunches up, especially when wet.
+Aside from these caveats, it's still a high-value merino blend option that won't drain the wallet.

 Read the review: Danish Unisex Merino Wool Socks

 The Darn Tough Light Hiker Micro Crew offers a thinner, more breathable construction for men and women.
 The high concentration of nylon provides powerful wicking power with plenty of breathable panels.
 This is the sock to wear if your feet sweat a lot or you find yourself in hot places.
 The height is compatible with low or mid-height hiking boots or running shoes, making it compatible for a wide range of uses.
 Its drying speed is impeccable, keeping feet dry on long adventures.